 Mining Qualifications Authority (MQA) Bursaries

-The MQA bursary was founded to assist students studying in mining and minerals fields by offering education opportunities at Higher Education and Training (HET).
+The MQA bursary was founded to assist students in studying mining and minerals fields by offering education opportunities at Higher Education and Training (HET).
 The bursary covers tuition and registration fees, residence costs, and books and toolkit allowance.
 The successful applicants will be obligated to work within the South African mining and minerals sector for the same amount of years as the sponsored bursary.

 The MQA bursary accepts the following mining fields of study: